populationgenetics/exercises/GWAS/ExerciseGWAS_2020.md

 The focus of these exercises is two simple tests for association and then perform a GWAS using one of these tests.
 The goal is to give you some hands on experience with GWAS.
 The exercises are to some extent copy-paste based, however this is one purpose.
 First it will provide you with some relevant commands if you later on want to perform a GWAs and second it allows us to spend more time on looking at and interpreting the output than if most tiem was spend on tryign to get the commands right.
 So please do not just simply copy-paste, but try to

-1) make sure you understand what the command/code does
+1) make sure you understand what the command/code does (except the command line plotting commands which calls code in a script)
 2) spend some time on looking at and trying to interpret the output you get when you run the code

 .